PastMilk78/escencias-robjans/README.md

 ## Environment Variables

-Create a `.env.local` file in the root directory with the following variables:
+For development, create a `.env.local` file in the root directory with the following variables:

 ```env
 # Stripe API Keys